The complete guide to becoming ISO 27001 certified

 Training can be handled internally or outsourced.
 If certain policies need to be implemented across the entire organisation (e.g. device policies), training must be put into action before any auditing takes place.

-7: Operate the ISMS
+8: Operate the ISMS

-At this stage, the ISMS is fully operational.
+At this stage the ISMS is fully operational.

 Audits collect and analyse evidence about the ISMS and its effectiveness.
-Systems are analysed with all their parts moving in unison.

 1: Internal audit